 Usually the next of kin will make the decision after consultation with the family or they may already know the wishes of your loved one by having discussed it with them.
 A cremation permit cannot be issued unless written instructions have been made or next of kin/family are in agreement for a cremation to take place.

-We will always work with you towards having the funeral held at a day and time that is suitable to the family.
-However there are many factors to be considered before a day and time can be confirmed.
-We will work with the family on what is suitable to them and liaise with other services such as church, crematorium or cemetery venue) to determine availability and make the booking on your behalf.
+There are many factors to be considered before a day and time can be confirmed.
+We will work with the family on what is suitable to them and liaise with other services such as church, crematorium or cemetery venue to confirm availability and make bookings on your behalf.

 The rumours that the coffin is not burned and used again are totally without foundation.
-By law it is required that the coffin together with the body be cremated cremated.
+Law dictates that the coffin together with the body be cremated.
 Only the nameplate is removed from the lid of the coffin to identify the ashes.

 Because there are so many styles of funerals, there is no one answer to that question.
 In general terms, a funeral that is more elaborate will cost more than one that is simple in its structure.
 When a funeral consultant meets with a client family they discuss the different options that are available, and it is up to the client family to select the options most appropriate to their wishes.
-We will provide you with one account that is inclusive of the mortuary care fees, cemetery or crematorium costs, and the various disbursements (such as doctors fees, clergy or celebrant fees, registration costs, press notices, flowers, etc.) to be included in the one account, along with the funeral company fees.
+We will provide you with one account that is inclusive of the mortuary care fees, cemetery or crematorium costs, together with any other disbursements (such as permits, clergy or celebrant fees, press notices, flowers, etc.) .

-In Australia the word coffin is normally used to describe a container for the deceased that is similar to body shape, that is, it is broader at the shoulders and narrower at the feet.
+In Australia the word coffin is normally used to describe a body-shaped container for the deceased that is broader at the shoulders and narrower at the feet.
 Coffins normally have a removable lid and are made of wood.
 The word casket usually describes a rectangular container with a hinged lid.
 Caskets may be made from wood or metal.

-This decision is strictly personal.
+This decision is a personal one.
 No one should be pressured to do so or be prevented from doing so if they wish.
 Some people find that viewing their loved one helps them to accept their loss and for others it is a time to say goodbye.
-Some families prefer not to view the body, opting to remember their loved one as they remember.
+Some families prefer not to view the body, opting to remember their loved one as they were

-We have private facilities available for families wishing to pay their last respects.
+We provide private facilities for families wishing to pay their last respects.

-This is entirely the family’s decision.
-You may wish to leave the flowers at either the graveside, the crematorium or take them home.
-However if you would like the flowers taken to a nursing home or hospital we can arrange for this.
+This is the family’s decision.
+You may wish to leave the flowers at either the graveside, the crematorium, take them home or to a nursing home, hospital or hospice.
 Any cards accompanying flowers are removed and given to family.

 No. There is no legal requirement to advertise the funeral.
 However advertising the funeral is a simple and effective method of notifying those relatives and friends who you may have lost contact with over the years.

-No, but often it helps family and friends to pay their last respects and help in the mourning process by saying goodbye.
-For cost saving, families opt for a private burial or cremation and organise a Memorial Service.
+No, but it helps family and friends to pay their last respects and help in the mourning process by saying goodbye.
+Some families opt for a private burial or cremation and organise a Memorial Service at a later date.

 After the funeral service many people find it helpful to gather together and share memories over Morning Tea, Lunch or Afternoon Tea either at their residence, church hall or Restaurant/Club.
-Some people choose to look after the catering themselves while others may have the food made for them.
-If you need assistance in finding a catering venue or someone who can just make the food for you, please ask us and we will provide you with some options.
+Some people choose to look after the catering themselves while others may have the food catered.
+If you need assistance in finding a catering venue or caterer please ask us and we will provide you with some options.

-Once again this is a personal decision if a minister or celebrant officiates at the funeral service.
-A celebrant is generally someone who takes the funeral service without a lot of prayers and bible readings and can provide either a faith or non faith based service as decided by the family.
+Again this is a personal decision as to whether a minister or celebrant officiates at the funeral service.
+A celebrant is someone who takes the funeral service, generally without a lot of prayers or bible readings and can provide either a faith or non faith based service as decided by the family.

-If you feel like you would like a minister to take to the funeral but haven’t been to church for a while, don’t let that stop you.
+If you would like a minister to take to the funeral but haven’t been to church for a while, don’t be concerned.
 Ministers are happy to officiate at funerals outside of the church either at the graveside or a chapel.